Sally Wheeler: Life and career

 Wheeler began her career in New York, appearing in three commercials, an Off-Broadway play, and a play titled Gypsy.
 In 1998, Wheeler appeared in a new ABC sitcom Two of a Kind, playing the role of "Carrie Moore", a college student who was the babysitter of Mary-Kate and Ashley (Mary-Kate Olsen and Ashley Olsen).

 After the series ended, Wheeler guest-starred in the television series Spin City.
-She appeared in three soap operas, such as, Another World, As the World Turns (as "Wendy") and Guiding Light.
+She appeared in the soap operas Another World, As the World Turns (as "Wendy") and Guiding Light.
 Wheeler also appeared on stage in Detective Story and Fiddler on the Roof, and As You Like It.
 She performed at the Worth Street Theater Company, where she co-starred in the play In the Forest of Arden, playing the role of "Rosalind".
 In 2008, Wheeler appeared in the comedy-drama TV series Lipstick Jungle, and in the police procedural series Blue Bloods in 2013.